 Note: The English language version of all content and documents in this section is the official version.
 Translations in other languages are for informational purposes only.

-2 February 2016 – Emergency Registry Operator Transition Simulation Successful
+3 May 2017 – Emergency Registry Operator Transition Simulation Completed

 The establishment of Emergency Back-End Registry Operators, or EBEROs, are an important innovation of the New gTLD Program.
 The EBERO program mitigates risks to the stability and security of the Domain Name System in the event of New gTLD operator failure.

 Emergency back-end registry operators are temporarily activated if a TLD registry operator is at risk of failing to sustain any of the five critical registry functions.
 These functions are:

 - DNS resolution for registered domain names

 - Operation of Shared Registration System

 - Operation of Registration Data Directory Services (e.g., Whois)